The Art Of Perseverance: 3 Steps To Get From Stuck To Unstuck

 When you practice training the mind to be present, you learn to focus on what matters to you.
 This can be taken in an absolute or a relative sense.
 Could we say the ultimate purpose of life is to be present, relaxed and happy?
 Training your mind through meditation can help you to do that.
 But if you forget your intention, it’s easy to get distracted by the onslaught of thought that often terrorizes the mind and catapults us into fear.

-Learn a simple meditation technique, (click here for a free introduction to meditation) set a schedule you can maintain, and stick to it.
+Learn a simple meditation technique, then set a schedule you can maintain, and stick to it.
 Click here for tips on how to maintain a regular meditation practice.

 2. Set an Intention